philsquared/Catch23/mvp-todo.md

 * CSV reporter?
 * JSON reporter?

-Do we need to lock down the interface for specifying reporters in terms of format, target (e.g filename) and disposition (show passing tests etc?).
+Do we need to lock down the interface for specifying reporters in terms of format, target (e.g. filename) and disposition (show passing tests etc.?).

 ## Redirect stdout

-At least std::cout, but if we can redirect stdout in general that's even better
+At least `std::cout`, but if we can redirect stdout in general that's even better

 ## Custom exception translation